statamic/v2-hub/README.md

 - Missing/untranslatable strings in the Control Panel
 - Unfinished features not already documented as unfinished
 - Typos or bad grammar in the docs.
 We're still in draft mode.
+- Make any hard/concrete/extremely specific requests - we want to nail the GOALS and split hairs on the details.